Tourism is broken. Here's why, and what to do.

 How about spending a holiday going on a safari in Kenya?
 At least we bring money to the local economy, right?

-If you spend 10 000 dollars on a holiday package, on average only 500 dollars will stay in the local economy.
+If you spend 10 000 dollars on a holiday package, as little as only 500 dollars stays in the local economy.
 95% of travel spending in Africa ends up in the pockets of international corporations.
 5% are left in the local economy. (google: tourism leakage)

 Are you even sure that your money goes to the right hands?